trustcrypto/documentation-theme-jekyll/pages/mydoc/faq.md

                         </div>
                         <div id="collapseSixteen" class="panel-collapse collapse noCrossRef">
                             <div class="panel-body">
-                                The data stored on OnlyKey is encrypted with military grade encryption (AES-256-GCM) and most importantly is PIN protected.<br>
+                                The data stored on OnlyKey is encrypted with military grade encryption (AES-256-GCM) and most importantly is PIN protected.<br><br>

-What this means is that if you lose your OnlyKey it is essentially a brick without the PIN, nothing can be read from or written to it.<br>
+What this means is that if you lose your OnlyKey it is essentially a brick without the PIN, nothing can be read from or written to it.<br><br>

-If an attacker tries to guess the PIN it will wipe all data after 10 failed attempts.<br>
+If an attacker tries to guess the PIN it will wipe all data after 10 failed attempts.<br><br>

 What about getting my accounts back?
 This is where the secure encrypted backup anywhere comes in.
 You can create encrypted backups anywhere by just holding the #1 button down on the OnlyKey.
-This means that only a physical person can initiate a backup (not malware) and it essentially types out the encrypted file so you can save it anywhere in a text file, email, etc.<br>
+This means that only a physical person can initiate a backup (not malware) and it essentially types out the encrypted file so you can save it anywhere in a text file, email, etc.<br><br>

-To restore you data if you lose your OnlyKey you can restore this backup to a new OnlyKey or if you like to plan ahead then get a secondary OnlyKey and restore your backup so it is ready in case your primary is lost.<br>
+To restore you data if you lose your OnlyKey you can restore this backup to a new OnlyKey or if you like to plan ahead then get a secondary OnlyKey and restore your backup so it is ready in case your primary is lost.<br><br>

 Read more about the technical physical hardware security and encrypted backup feature in the <a href="https://crp.to/okstart" target="_blank">users guide available here.</a>
                             </div>